17th January 2019

 The stainless steel etching process produces precision components by selectively removing metal through a photoresist mask.

-When compared with conventional sheet metalworking, it has a number of inherent advantages, such as its ability to produce parts without degrading material properties – no force or heat is used during processing – and almost limitless part complexity as component features are removed simultaneously using etchant chemistries.
+• The ability to produce parts without degrading material properties – no force or heat is used during processing

-- The areas of unexposed photoresist are removed (developed), then sprayed with etchant chemistry to accurately remove the unprotected stainless steel.
+The stainless steel etching process starts with metal laminated with a light-sensitive photoresist which is exposed to UV light to transfer the CAD image of the component.
+The areas of unexposed photoresist are removed (developed), then sprayed with etchant chemistry to accurately remove the unprotected stainless steel.
+The remaining photoresist is removed (stripped) to reveal the final etched component.

 The tooling for stainless steel etching is digital, so there is no need to start cutting expensive and difficult to adapt steel moulds.
-This means that large quantities of products can be reproduced with absolutely zero tool wear, ensuring that the first and millionth part produced are exactly the same.
+This means that large quantities of products can be reproduced with absolutely zero tool wear, ensuring that the first and millionth part produced is exactly the same.

-In addition, digital tooling can be adapted and changed extremely quickly and economically (often within an hour), making it ideally suited to both prototype and high volume production runs.
+In addition, digital tooling can be adapted and changed extremely quickly and economically, often within an hour, making it ideally suited to both prototype and high volume production runs.

 This allows for “risk-free” design optimisation without financial penalty.
 Turnaround time is estimated to be 90% quicker than for stamped parts, stamping also requiring substantial upfront investment in mould fabrication.

-Chemical etching opens the door for innovation and pushes back many of the barriers seen with traditional sheet metalworking.
+Chemical etching opens the door for innovation and pushes back many of the barriers seen with traditional sheet metalworking

 The economy and adaptability of photo-etch tooling is a key stimulus to design freedom, along with its ability to produce complicated products.
 As the cost of creating prototypes is low there is no barrier to entry, and complex designs can be produced in a matter of days.